 PINK1 (PTEN-induced putative kinase 1) protects from mitochondrial dysfunction in cells by conferring different autophosphorylation activity to mitochondrial genes.
 The kinase domain of PINK1 appears to be critical in its protective effects.
 Mitochondrial proteins are critical for the regulation of cellular energy and adaptation to stress.
 Particularly in brain cells, mitochondrial demand is extraordinarily high, in order to accommodate aerobic and anaerobic support of high energy processes.
 When mitochondrial structure and/or function is disrupted in the brain, neurodegenerative diseases like Parkinson's disease are triggered.

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-BC 100-PINK1 (formerly part; PARK6; Pink1; protein kinase BRPK; PTEN-induced putative kinase protein 1; Serine/threonin-protein kinase PINK1 mitochondria [precursor]; serine/threonine-protein kinase PINK1, mitochondrial
+Protein Aliases: BC 100-PINK1 (formerly part; BRPK; PARK6; Pink1; protein kinase BRPK; PTEN-induced putative kinase protein 1; Serine/threonin-protein kinase PINK1 mitochondria [precursor]; Serine/threonine-protein kinase PINK1, mitochondrial

 Gene Aliases: 1190006F07Rik; AU042772; AW557854; BRPK; mFLJ00387; PARK6; PINK1